Free import to passengers arriving with goods purchased within the EU which are for personal use only:

-Prohibited unless permits have been obtained from the government or relevant ministries of Lithuania:
+1. Import from any country not mentioned in item 2. below, unless permits have been obtained from the government or relevant ministries of Lithuania:

 - military weapons, police and military ammunition, other control or precautionary apparatus, training aids for police officials;

-- hunting or sporting guns and weapons, ammunition, electric fishing equipment.
+- hunting or sporting guns and weapons, ammunition, electric fishing equipment;

 Free export of articles imported duty free.